 SCAD usually exhibits artists who are not incredibly well known, but still worthy of attention.
 When I went to the SCAD Museum, I saw an exhibition called “Cutting Out CONYT” by Lorraine O’Grady.
 These works are made by cutting out words and phrases from The New York Times and turning them into poetry-like things.

 O’Grady said she was inspired by the Dadaists who used to make random poems by pulling words out of a hat.
-But she wasn’t trying to be random in the same way they were.
 This would make a good excuse if you were ever caught cutting letters out of a newspaper to make a random note.
 “It’s for my contemporary art installation!” you would squeal, as the fuzz carted you off to the slammer.